whiskyechobravo/kerko/README.md

 * `KERKO_FEEDS`: A list of syndication feed formats to publish.
 Defaults to `['atom']`.
 If set to an empty list, no web feed will be provided.
 The only supported format is `'atom'`.
+* `KERKO_FEEDS_MAX_DAYS`: The age (in number of days) of the oldest items allowed into web feeds.
+The date field of the items are used for that purpose, and when no date is available, the date the item was added to Zotero is used instead.
+Defaults to `0` (no age limit).
+Note: When an item's date lacks the month and/or day, the 12th month of the year and/or last day of the month are used to determine its age.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
 Defaults to `True`.
 To get consistent results, see [Ensuring full-text indexing of your attachments in